moro/nice_datetime_field/README.md

 # NiceDatetimeField

-Provides nicely usable datetime field.
+Provides nicely usable datetime field for Rails app.

 ActionView's datetime\_field generates a lot of dropdowns and it isn't nice for users to pick.
+This provides nicely calendar & timepicker scripts for date/datetime field.

 ## Installation